Advantages of Mobile Website Optimization

-In order to provide this rapidly growing base of mobile web users with an optimal experience, more and more website owners are pursuing mobile web development to ensure that their website is optimized for smartphone display.
+In order to provide this rapidly growing base of mobile web users with an optimal experience, more and more website owners are pursuing mobile-friendly responsive websites and mobile web development to ensure that their website is optimized for smartphone display.
 If the growing number of mobile web users alone isn't reason enough to convince website owners to embrace the mobile web, there are also a number of advantages worth considering.

 Mobile websites are specifically designed for handheld devices - nobody wants to browse a desktop website on their smartphone!
 Research on mobile website usability shows that mobile-optimized websites significantly improve user experience and satisfaction, which makes a positive impression when it counts.

 Mobile websites are specifically designed for mobile standards and optimal download speed, which means less waiting and more browsing.

 A mobile website allows you to immediately engage users with mobile-specific features such as click-to-call, mapping functions.
 Furthermore, if you're a local business mobile is particularly significant as more and more visitors will find your site through location-aware technology that connects users to your website when they are in immediate geographic proximity.

 Improved Search/SEO performance